Summer Undergraduate Research Fellowship (SURF)

 SURF is designed to demystify the admissions process and give scholars a real feel for what it means to conduct research at the graduate level.
 The program provides students with housing, a meal plan, a travel stipend, and a stipend upon completion of the program.
 In addition, SURF students will have the opportunity to participate in a robust graduate school preparation program including a GRE preparation, excursions around the Bay Area, community-building activities, participation in a research poster symposium, and a strong mentorship component.

-For the 2021 summer offering of SURF, funds provided by a generous gift from the Minority Television Program allowed us to expand this program and improve the support for program activities.
-MTP is also generously providing scholarships for MS Student applicants who are African American or of African Descent.
+For the 2022 summer offering of SURF, funds provided by a generous gift from the Minority Television Project allowed us to expand this program and improve the support for program activities.
+MTP is also generously providing scholarships for MS student applicants who are African American or of African descent.
 Students who participated in the SURF program should also consider applying to the Wade Scholarship Program.
-Applications for SURF are closed.
 The Wade Scholarship will be linked here when it becomes available.

 The program aims to build community, explore identity formation, and create a cohort of future graduate student engineers who can promote diversity within the engineering and science student body.
 Student engagement in research increases 1) the retention of students in scientific research, 2) student interest in graduate school, and 3) student interest in STEM careers.
 Since its inception, SURF has been a vehicle for undergraduate students to conduct scientific research and a foundation for them to pursue graduate studies in engineering.